Reproduced from James F Fixx’s puzzle book (Fixx 1977), found in a recycling bin:

 As with other time series methods, has its own issues.

-🚧 find out how this works: Causal impact.
-(Based on BGKR15_.)
+🚧 find out how Causal impact works.
+(Based on Brodersen et al. (2015).)

 The CausalImpact R package implements an approach to estimating the causal effect of a designed intervention on a time series.
 For example, how many additional daily clicks were generated by an advertising campaign?
 Answering a question like this can be difficult when a randomized experiment is not available.
 The package aims to address this difficulty using a structural Bayesian time-series model to estimate how the response metric might have evolved after the intervention if the intervention had not occurred.